Days are mild, but evenings can still be cool. Layering a smart approach for flexibility.

 Layering clothing offers flexibility for changing temperatures.

-Check specific event calendars if your trip coincides with major festivals.
+Check specific event calendars if your trip coincides with large festivals.